-"I owed it to folks I served with to give back and I've done this by always being there to help lift up other veterans," Kelley says.
-"Whether over the phone, or meeting over a cup of coffee, I'm there for them.
+"I owed it to folks I served with to give back, and I've done this by always being there to help lift up other veterans," Kelley said.
+"Whether over the phone or meeting over a cup of coffee, I'm there for them.
 I've always felt a responsibility to other veterans, and I've been doing it for two decades."

 According to Hiring Our Heroes' website, the Colonel Michael Endres Leadership Award for Individual Excellence in Veteran Employment is "presented to an individual who has gone above and beyond to make a difference in employment opportunities for veterans, transitioning service members, and spouses."

 Kelley says he was "born to be a recruiting leader," and he loves the opportunity to build teams in a big-scale leadership role, and when the opportunity at Amazon came along, he saw it as a way to make a bigger difference on behalf of veterans.

 Kelley leads recruiting for operations in North America and Europe, and that includes field facilities, delivery centers, Amazon Air and corporate functions.